 In a way, it acts as a technological alpha- and beta-tester, consistently updating you on the latest database version, load times, etc.

-Of course, the type of performance monitoring software from Stackify.com depends on your app’s features as well as you and your team’s goals.
+Of course, the type of performance monitoring software, like the one from Stackify.com, depends on your app’s features as well as you and your team’s goals.

 Final Thoughts: Spread the Word Early